Yummy Traditional : Snack and Fried Page Not Found - Yummy Traditional

 put-the-ingredients-in-the-jug

-Blend them well until they turn to a smooth and fine paste, pour water into the green chutney and then strain them out through a strainer, Adjust the salt and consistency of flavored water as needed.
-Green water is ready to set aside.
+Blend them well until they turn into a fine paste.
+Pour water into the green chutney, then strain it.
+Adjust the salt and consistency of flavored water as needed.
+Green water is ready to be set aside.

 starin-the-chutney-in-the-strainer

-Dry roast the whole spices on low flame for a minute, crush the roasted spices in the mortar, and then, pour ½ cup of water into the tamarind pulp.
+Dry roast the whole spices on a low flame for a minute, crush the roasted spices in the mortar, and then pour a cup of water into the tamarind pulp.

 dry-roast-the-cumin-and-coriander-seeds